AadhiKabilan/A4Blend/README.md

    ```bash
       npm install
    ```
--Add your MP3 files to the public/songs directory.
+   - Add your MP3 files to the public/songs directory.
 Ensure the files have embedded metadata (e.g., title, artist, cover art).

 3. Start the development server:

    ```bash
       npm run dev
    ```
      - Open your browser and navigate to http://localhost:3000.

 ##Usage
-Search: Use the search bar to filter songs by title.
+- Search: Use the search bar to filter songs by title.

-Play/Pause: Click the play/pause button to control playback.
+- Play/Pause: Click the play/pause button to control playback.

-Volume Control: Adjust the volume slider or click the mute button.
+- Volume Control: Adjust the volume slider or click the mute button.

-Next/Previous: Use the next and previous buttons to navigate through the playlist.
+- Next/Previous: Use the next and previous buttons to navigate through the playlist.

 ##Folder Structure